 Confusions aside, I loved it.
 I mean, John Noble as a loving, eccentric father who isn't out to douse himself in oil and set himself on fire from Faramir's burning body?
 Can't resist.
 Although I secretly hate J.J.
 Abrams for stealing particles of my brain and thus creating The Observers, a.k.a.
 THE TACEO.
 I created them before I ever watched Fringe!
 In tenth grade, actually.
 I have evidence in a folder entitled "Stories" and inside The-Story-Which-Shall-Never-Be-Named-Due-To-Excess-Humiliation.

 This is a website about me as an author, so, naturally, my blog posts should be about me as a writer.
 But guess what!
 I develop as a writer through these posts, so every single thing I talk about concerns me as a writer.
 Since right now I'm writing.
 Duh.

 There's a lot of pressure to write this post.
 It's my first one, and I don't even know what to say.

-"Hello, I'm Rebecca, but you can call me Becky.
+"Hello, I'm Adelaide, but you can call me Ad.
 Uhh...I wrote a book?"

 Who said writing was easy?
 Why did you lie to me??